List of Enhypen live performances

-The South Korean boy band Enhypen debuted in 2020, and since then have embarked on three concert tours and four fan meetings.
-Their tours have included venues in their home country of South Korea, alongside stops in members Jay and Ni-Ki's home countries of the United States and Japan, respectively.
+The South Korean boy band ENHYPEN debuted in 2020, and since then have embarked on three concert tours and four fan meetings.
+Their tours have included venues in their home country of South Korea, alongside stops in members Jay, Jake, and Ni-Ki's home countries of the United States, Australia, and Japan, respectively.

-Beyond their own events, Enhypen have performed at festivals and concerts across the world in South Korea, Japan, the UAE, Germany, France, Spain, and the United States, including KCON and Music Bank World Tour.
+Beyond their own events, ENHYPEN have performed at festivals and concerts across the world in South Korea, Japan, the UAE, Germany, France, Spain, Australia, and the United States, including KCON and Music Bank World Tour.